25.08.13

 Easy to use on the go

-Since it’s an iPad app, you can easily work from anywhere.
+Since it runs on an iPad, you can easily work anywhere.

 Haru Haru